ellewright/villagr/README.md

 cd backend
 ```

-3. Create a `.env` file in the root of the directory, and add the following variables:
+3. Create a `.env` file in the root of the backend directory.
+Add the following variables:

 * You can request to be given the variables by emailing me: <a href="mailto:elliewright055@gmail.com">elliewright055@gmail.com</a>.